italiangrid/storm/documentation/sysadmin-guide/1.11.10/index.md

 The command must return the host FQDN.

-**To correct**: Unless you are using bind or NIS for host lookups you can change the FQDN and the DNS domain name, which is part of the FQDN, in the /etc/hosts file.
+If you need to correct it and you are using bind or NIS for host lookups, you can change the FQDN and the DNS domain name, which is part of the FQDN, in the /etc/hosts file.

 ```bash
 $ cat /etc/hosts